manvel-khnkoyan/jpv/README.md

 ## Empty or Match (?)
 Operator

 This operator is used when given value is allowed to be empty as well.
-It works like a regex *?* operator.
+It works like a regex **?** operator.

-Current operator ("!") is used for only with *native* and *logical* types.
+Current operator ("!") is used for only with *Native* and *Logical* types.

 ```javascript